durandaltheta/cpp_template_workshop/README.md

 # C++ template workshop 2023

 ## Introduction to templates - building a toolbox
 Templates are a very powerful tool for writing code in c++.
-They allow you to do just about everything a C macro would allow, but with type safety and namespace awareness.
+They allow you to do just about everything a C macro would allow (and more!), but with type safety and namespace awareness.
 My goal in this workshop is to give my knowledge of c++ templates away so that others might benefit.
 I hope to build the toolbox of attendees to significantly advance their understanding and skills with c++.

 Be warned, this is *not* a templates basics course.
 This course will cover very advanced templating (though the first couple of lessons will cover the basics).
 The intended audience for this course is *advanced c++ developers*.